colts70/Why-a-main-site-is-necessary-for-DFH-SFH-and-how-it-works/README.md

-# 🌐 SFH / DFH — Why You Still Need a “Main Site” (Even If the Stack Is Separate)
+# 🌐 SFH / DFH — Why You Still Need a “Main Site” (Even though the 5 or 10 anchor Stack Is Separate)
-### A human-friendly repo explaining how the main website + the 10 anchors + sitemap all link together
+### A human-friendly repo explaining how the main website + the 10 anchors explains how all links together

 SFH (Semantic First-Hop) / DFH (Deterministic First-Hop) is **a machine-readable grounding layer**, not a human website.